finix-payments/finix-flex-docs-generator/sections/payment_instruments/create_bank_account/response.md

 ```

 <aside class="warning">
- Ensure that you create an additional buyer `Identity` separate from the Merchant `Identity`.
-Associate the buyer `Identity` with the bank account you tokenize.
+ Ensure that you create an additional buyer Identity separate from the merchant Identity.
+Associate the buyer Identity with the bank account you tokenize.
 </aside>